RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab04/README.md

 ### Step 4: Import the skeleton projects from Git and convert them to Maven projects.

-1. Click on Workspace > Import Project from the main menu.
+1. In Eclipse Che, click on Workspace > Import Project from the main menu.
 A pop-up will appear.

     ![00-import-project.png](images/00-import-project.png "Import Project")